fatonhoti/CPP_OGL_TEMPL/README.md

 ## Setup Instructions

-Assuming you are on **Linux** (not tested on other platforms), follow these steps to set up the project on your local machine:
+Assuming you are on **Linux** (not tested on other platforms, but probably (famous last words) works on Windows too), follow these steps to set up the project on your local machine:

 1.  **Clone the repository:**
     ```bash